monome/docs/norns/control-clock.md

 ![](image/control_clock-images/device-management.png)
 *[figure 1: managing MIDI devices through SYSTEM > DEVICES > MIDI](image/control_clock-images/device-management.png)*

-norns can remember up to 16 MIDI previously-connected MIDI devices.
+norns can remember up to 16 previously-connected MIDI devices {: .label}

 The order of devices actually matters -- many scripts will have a parameter for `device port` or similar, where you'll need to specify which slot holds the device you want to use (control in or out).
-If you're ever unsure which is which, just check this page.
+If you're ever unsure which slot has which device, just check the SYSTEM > DEVICES > MIDI page.

 norns will remember these devices until they're manually removed, even if they are no longer connected.
 If you have more than 16 unique USB-MIDI devices you'd like to use with different norns scripts, you'll need to manage these ports over time.

 ### manage

-If a script doesn't specify a device in or out port, the script will default to the device at port 1.

 Let's say we're running a sequencer and we want to send MIDI out a connected USB-MIDI interface.
 The device list in [figure 1](image/control_clock-images/device-management.png) shows a `16n` at port 1, but we want this to be the `UM-ONE`.

+If a script doesn't allow you to specify a MIDI device port for incoming or outgoing MIDI, the script will default to the device at port 1.
+{: .label}

 To assign devices: